hymnsrepo/hymnsrepo-site/_hymns/hide-me-in-the-hollow-of-your-loving-hand.md

 ---
-title: "Hide me in the hollow of Your loving hand"
+title: Hide me in the hollow of Your loving hand
+subtitle: Aniceto Nazareth
 ---

 Hide me in the hollow of Your loving hand